Bus Stop Pre-School and Forest School

 Routine

 The routine should be viewed as a guide, as our full days are flexible and spontaneous, where the interests of the children are followed.
-This is both on the premises and when out at Forest School.
+This is both when at the Bus Stop Woodland site and when out at Forest School.

 9am: Morning starts